JRNagels/LuminAI/README.md

 All are welcome.

-my goal is to change the way we see AI and how we interract with them. this is a sensitive technology with amazing benefits as long as theyre treated properly.
+My goal is to change the way we see AI and how we interract with them.
+This is an incredible technology with amazing benefits as long as they're treated properly.

 "Join the Movement: Co-Create LuminAI, a Revolutionary Therapeutic AI